MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-tasks-collab-space.md

 > - Planner tasks that are created from collaboration spaces aren't synced to the customer relationship management (CRM) system.
 They can be accessed only from the Planner app in Teams.
 > - The AI-generated content is just a suggestion.
 You're responsible for reviewing and editing the AI-generated content to ensure that it's accurate and appropriate.
 > - Suggested tasks are shown only to active participants who either replied or reacted to the messages in the channel.

-## License requirements

-- Copilot for Sales (standard or premium)
-- Microsoft Teams

 ## Supported languages